 Growing Your B2B Revenue Stream by Partnering with Adeya

 When you partner with encrypted messaging platform Adeya, you can deploy Adeya’s white-labeled, secure OTT collaboration and communication solutions on your local infrastructure.
 This lets you work with your enterprise customers and help them determine whether a dedicated private cloud or an on-premise deployment will best meet their needs and local regulatory requirements, including GDPR and industry-specific ones.

-As their employees benefit from secure end-to-end encrypted SMS, calls, messaging, file sharing, and note taking, your company will evolve from their service provider to their solution provider.
+As their employees benefit from secure end-to-end encrypted messenger, SMS, calls, file sharing, and note taking, your company will evolve from their service provider to their solution provider.

 If you combine excellent customer service with secure OTT offerings for your enterprise customers, you will grow your B2B revenues and, in time, offset OTT revenue erosion in your B2C business.